 Another plasmid, pSBBS1C, would be inserted into amyE locus, the function of decomposing starch would be knocked down.
 According to this reason, we can select which colony we want with starch test (figures shown below).
 These defects cause B. subtilis has little chance to survive when it escaped from our lab or device.

-, it lost the ability of decomposing starch, and those that we need (the left).
+Figure 1If the plasmid (pSBBS1C) is successively transformed to B. subtilis, it lost the ability of decomposing starch, and those that we need (the left).

 E. coli suicide mechanism